jacqueline-walsh/Game_of_Thrones_Battle_Chart/README.md

   - Attacking Commander
   - Defending Commander

-The force layout was implemented as a open source project by [B Sullins](https://bl.ocks.org/bsullins/faf637290007a08703b11af8a22f1781) The map was adapted for the project.
-However a decision was taken to include the map layout in an iframe on the site and develop the map as a separate project.
-The reason for this decision was due to the site charts being created with D3 version 5 (the latest version), and the map in D3 version 3.
-Due to the project timescale and the work / skill involved a migration of the map was deemed as unlikely.
+The force layout was developed as an open source project by [B Sullins](https://bl.ocks.org/bsullins/faf637290007a08703b11af8a22f1781).
+B Sullins layout was created with D3.js version 3, whereas the dashboard charts implemented the latest D3.js library, version 5.
+B Sullins layout has been adapted for inclusion to this project.
+However after extensive research for a later version of a force layout template (version 4 was the latest found) a decision was made to include B Sullins layout in an iframe within the dashboard and develop B Sullins layout was developed as a separate project.
+Due to the project timescale and the work / skill involved a migration of the layout was deemed as unlikely.

-Additional features to be implemented in the future:
+### Additional features to be implemented in the future:

-As a further development in the future the map could be migrated from D3 version 3 to D3 version 5.
+As a further development in the future, the layout could be migrated from D3.js version 3 to version 5.

 ### Features Left to Implement